The best way to get an overview of how Twiggli works is to watch our video.

 The colours of the batteries help you to see which ancestors you need to work on.
 You do not need to make all the batteries green in order to print your tree.
 When you first upload a GEDCOM all the batteries will be red.
-When you edit an ancestor, if you tick and saved some boxes the battery will turn orange.
+When you edit an ancestor and tick and save some boxes the battery will turn orange.
 When you have ticked and saved all the boxes the battery will turn green.
-If you later upload an updated GEDCOM, Twiggli will identify any changes to your data and will automatically untick the relevant fields and turn the relevant batteries orange or red.
 Using the batteries is a really useful way to mark ancestors you want to research further before printing.

-You can try using Twiggli without an account, but as soon as you want to print a watermarked or print ready tree you will need to register.
-We introduced this because some of our users were experiencing time-outs or their screens were freezing during tree live processing.
-We are now making some changes which allow processing to continue on our servers whether or not you have a stable network connection, but this means that you will need to register so we can email you when your tree is ready.
+You can use Twiggli without an account, but as soon as you want to print a watermarked or print ready tree you will need to register.
+This is because we need to email you when your tree is ready.

 Yes, you can!
 Photographs can be uploaded, and automatically resized in Twiggli.
 You can also upload your own background photograph.
-The ideal dimensions for the background image is 2401 x 1701 pixels (landscape), and the maximum file size is 2mb.
+An ideal background image should be at least 2401 x 1701 pixels (landscape).

 The watermarked draft is a full sized version of your poster.
 The watermark completely covers your tree with a grey hessian textured layer and Twiggli is written across it in capital letters.
 You can use your watermarked pdf to try out a design, check details, or show to a client, before you buy a high quality version.
 You can print and share watermarked trees, but they won't look nearly as bright and beautiful as the print ready versions!

 The print ready PDF is exactly what it says on the tin.
-It is a PDF file which is ready to print on your home printer, or to pass on to a commercial printing service.
-You'll notice that we have included a 3mm bleed area and crop marks to make it easier for printing companies to trim the poster correctly.
+It is a PDF file which is ready to print, without a watermark.

 Sorry about that.
-Most freezing is due to a time-out or a network issue.
-Please could you go back to the dashboard and try again later?
+This is probably due to a time-out or a network issue.
+Please could you try again later?
 If it keeps happening, please contact us on email@example.com so we can investigate the issue.

 Sorry about that.
 We have tested Twiggli with lots of different GEDCOM uploads but you seem to have struck on a problem we din't anticipate.
 We'd love to take a look at your GEDCOM, find out why it isn't working, and fix it for you.
-Please contact us on firstname.lastname@example.org so we can help further.
+Please contact us using the chat box or email firstname.lastname@example.org so we can help further.